 The configuration parameters of the fors_pmos_calib recipe are exactly the same as those of the fors_calib recipe.
-See therefore Section 9.9.3, page 107, for a description of such parameters.
+See therefore Section 9.9.3, page 108, for a description of such parameters.

-The same QC parameters produced by recipe fors_calib are also produced by fors_pmos_calib.
-Refer to Section 9.9.4, page 113, for details.
+A similar set of QC parameters to those produced by recipe fors_calib are also produced by fors_pmos_calib.
+Refer to Section 9.9.4, page 114, for details.
 Note that, in the case of multi-extension product FITS files, a set of QC parameters is produced for each extension.